travel

 A Retrospective: Chi Phat, Cambodia

 I have to explain the word “poop.”
 I’m thinking if he doesn’t already know this, I’ve got a problem.
 Should I demonstrate, perhaps?
 Play acting, of course.
+Continue reading

 Wrestling a Jackfruit

 A battle ensued.
 The individual edible flowers were interconnected with “tendons” that anchored them to the spiky peel and pithy center, and I had to slice and tug and rip and curse to get the flowers out.
+Continue reading

 A Palm Reader Tells Me Stuff

 About that time I was thinking this is really outlandish.
 There’s no way someone can make such a specific prediction and have it come true.
 What’s going on here?
+But I did not stop the session.
+Continue reading

 Where Was I at Age 23?

 I couldn’t go back home.
 Living with parents was not appealing.
 I heard a whisper: go west, Terry, go west.
+Continue reading

 Transition

 “Mama died today at 5:49 pm.”
 I stared at the email message, feeling assaulted, punched in the gut.
 There was nothing gentle about those words, even though they also said my mother had not been in pain.
-I guess I was in pain—gazing at my IPad, lying alone on a bed in an apartment in…… Continue reading Transition
+I guess I was in pain—gazing at my IPad, lying alone on a bed in an apartment in… Continue reading